lklong1551019/NLP_Final/README.md

-# Large Language Models As Faithful Explainers
+# FaithLM: Towards Faithful Explanations for Large Language Models

+## This is an official repo for FaithLM